 Pursuant to the U.S. Supreme Court's decision(s) in Janus v.
 AFSCME and/or Harris v.
-Quinn, I further direct you to immediately cease the deduction of all union dues, fees, and political contributions from my wages and to refund any such funds deducted from my wages without my express authorization.
+Quinn, i further direct you to immediately cease the deduction of all union dues, fees, and political contributions from my wages and to refund any such funds deducted from my wages without my express authorization.
 Any consent for such deductions I may have previously provided is revoked, effective immediately.

 I understand that AFSCME 8 has arranged to be the sole provider of workplace representation services for all employees in my bargaining unit.
-I understand further that, in exchange for the privilege of acting as the exclusive bargaining representative, AFSCME 8 must continue to represent me fairly and without discrimination in dealings with my employer and cannot, under any circumstances, deny me any wages, benefits, or protections provided under the collective bargaining agreement with my employer.
+I understand further that, in exchange for the privilege of acting as the exclusive bargaining representative, AFSCME 8 must continue to privilege of acting as the exclusive bargaining representative, affords and without discrimination in dealings with my employer and cannot, under represent me fairly and without discrimination in dealings with my employer and cannot, under any directions dealing agreement with my employer.

 Further exaction of union dues or fees against my will violates my constitutional rights.
-If you refuse to honor my request to cease dues deductions, I request that you:
+If you refuse to honor my request to cease dues deductions, i request that you: